 List of Boxes

-Part One: The Principles of the Five-Level QDA Method
+Part I: The Principles of the Five-Level QDA Method

 Chapter 2.
-Developing objectives and analytic plans (Levels 1 & 2)
+Developing Objectives and Analytic Plans (Levels 1 and 2)

 Chapter 3.
-Translating analytic tasks into software tools (Levels 3, 4, & 5)
+Translating Analytic Tasks Into Software Tools (Levels 3, 4, and 5)

-Part Two: The Five-Level QDA Method in Practice
+Part II: The Five-Level QDA Method in Practice

 Chapter 4.
 Orientation to ATLAS.ti